voschezang/coding-handbook/goals-planning-strategy.md

 Different modes of planning:

-- Top-down.
+- **Top-down**.
 Follow a vision.
 Then fill in the remaining steps.
 Address any obstacle.
     - Goal-oriented.
-Focus on a direction, with wiggle room.
+Define a clear direction or **outcome**.
+Then work on **positioning** and make bets that will help to achieve your goals.
-    - Breakdown of tasks into sub-tasks.
+    - Optimize for **point estimates**.
+Breakdown of tasks into sub-tasks.
 Focus on output.

-- Bottom-up.
+- **Bottom-up**.
 Focus on needs.
 Understand the current problems.
 Then address them.
+E.g. remove bottlenecks.

 The ideal type of planning depends on the environment.
 In many contexts, the steps that are required to reach an objective are not intuitive.